by Mark | Jan 22, 2026 | AI and Machine Learning, SEO, State of the Web

 As web designers and developers, we spend most of our time thinking about code, user experience, and client deliverables.
 But right now, several pieces of legislation moving through Congress could fundamentally change how we build websites, who can access them, and how our industry operates.
 Whether you’re a freelancer, agency owner, or in-house developer, these bills will affect your work—and lawmakers need to hear from the people who actually build the web.

-Here’s a breakdown of the most significant pending legislation in the federal government and what it means for our profession.
+Here’s a breakdown of the most significant pending legislation in the U.S. federal government and what it means for our profession.

 The Websites and Software Applications Accessibility Act (H.R.
 3417)